Copyright © 1985 R.D. Eager

 and the second is designated the secondary output stream.

-keyword is given without a value, or omitted,
+If the OUT keyword is given without a value, or omitted,

-then the appropriate ML/I file is ONLINE
+then the appropriate ML/I file is ONLINEd.

 DEBUG

-keyword is given without a value, or omitted, then the
+DEBUG keyword is given without a value, or omitted, then the

-debugging file is ONLINE
+debugging file is ONLINEd.

 See Chapter 6 of the ML/I User's Manual